tammyho52/videoVibesPrototypePublic/README.md

 ## Architecture Overview
 - This is a fully programmatic UIKit-based app.
-- The app follows a Model-View-ViewModel (MVVM) architecture with Services and Utilities for better separation of concerns and maintainability.
+- The app follows a Model-View-ViewModel with Coordinator (MVVM-C) architecture with Services and Utilities for better separation of concerns and maintainability.
 - The Coordinator pattern is used for navigation management, ensuring a clean separation of navigation logic from view controllers.
 - Dependency injection and protocol-oriented design are employed to facilitate testing and maintainability.
 - Combine is used extensively for reactive state management and data binding between View Models and View Controllers.